TBD54566975/did-dht/spec/spec.md

 record.
 This record is a TXT record with the following format:

 - The record **name** is represented as a `_typ._did.` record.

 - The record **data** is represented with the form `id=0,1,2` where the value is a comma-separated list of integer types from the [type index](#type-indexing).

-An example type record is as follows:
+**Example Type Index Record**

 | Name       | Type | TTL  | Rdata     |
 | ---------- | ---- | ---- | --------- |
 | _typ._did. | TXT  | 7200 | id=0,1,2  |

-Types can be found and registered in the [DID DHT Registry](registry/index.html#indexed-types).
+Types can be found and registered in the [indexed types registry](registry/index.html#indexed-types).

 ::: note
-Identifying entities through type-based indexing is a preliminary and relatively unreliable practice.
+Identifying entities through type-based indexing is a relatively unreliable practice.
 It serves as an initial step in recognizing the identity linked to a [[ref:DID]].
-To validate identity claims more robustly, it is essential to delve deeper, employing tools like verifiable credentials and examining related data.
+To validate identity assertions more robustly, it is essential to delve deeper, employing tools like verifiable credentials and the examination of related data.
 :::

 ## Interoperability With Other DID Methods